zenml-io/zenml/README.md

 ![ZenML Architecture Diagram.](docs/book/.gitbook/assets/Scenario3.png)

-In case you're machine is authenticated with one of the big three cloud providers, this command will do the full deployment for you.
+In case your machine is authenticated with one of the big three cloud providers, this command will do the full deployment for you.

 ```bash